PSU-Cloud/splitserve/README.md

 executor binary and upload them to your S3 bucket.
-When SplitServe is run for the first time while using Lambda executors, it will download the executors (and any other required libraries) from this bucekt.
+When SplitServe is run for the first time while using Lambda executors, it will download the executors (and any other required libraries) from this bucket.

 ## Adding configurations
 SplitServe supports almost all basic Spark configurations.
 A list of these configurations with descriptions can be found [here](https://spark.apache.org/docs/2.1.0/configuration.html)

-These configruations must be added to `spark-defaults.conf` in the conf directory or given as command line arguments.
+These configurations must be added to `spark-defaults.conf` in the conf directory or given as command line arguments.

 SplitServe supports various other configurable knobs to control